 Mitigation:

-Understand A09: Security Logging And Monitoring Failures
+Deep dive into A10: Security Logging And Monitoring Failures Explained

 Mitigation: